Cubital Tunnel Injury Attorney in Fishkill, NY

 These procedures are most often done on an outpatient basis, but some patients do best with an overnight stay at the hospital.

-Cubital tunnel release.
 In this operation, the ligament "roof" of the cubital tunnel is cut and divided.
 This increases the size of the tunnel and decreases pressure on the nerve.
 After the procedure, the ligament begins to heal and new tissue grows across the division.
 The new growth heals the ligament, and allows more space for the ulnar nerve to slide through.
 Cubital tunnel release tends to work best when the nerve compression is mild and the nerve does not slide out from behind the bony ridge of the medial epicondyle when the elbow is bent.

 Surgical Recovery

 Depending on the type of surgery you have, you may need to wear a splint for a few weeks after the operation.
 A submuscular transposition usually requires a longer time (3 to 6 weeks) in a splint.
 Your surgeon may recommend physical therapy exercises to help you regain strength and motion in your arm.
-He or she will also talk with you about when it will be safe to return to all your normal activities.
+They will also talk with you about when it will be safe to return to all your normal activities.

 Surgical Outcome